 How to delete old iPhone backups from iCloud

-Step 5: Tap on your iPhone from the backups list.
+5) Tap on your device in the Backups list.

 If you find yourself constantly running out of space, I recommend toggling off Camera Roll as part of your iCloud backup.
 You are better off backing up your photos through iTunes or to an external hard drive, that way you do not run out of iCloud storage so quick.
 For example, my last iPhone backup was 3.5 GB, but over 3 GB of that consisted of photos.